 End of Year

-Years 7-12: from 19 June.
+Years 7 - 10 & 12: during June.
 Results determine pathways/ sets from September the following year.

 Following each formal exam, students’ progress is reviewed, and group changes are made to maximise their learning potential.
-Parents also receive a report through the post, as well as the opportunity to discuss their child’s progress at our two Progress Review Days (Thur 12 January and Wed 19 July, 2023).
-However, if in the meantime you have any concerns, please don’t hesitate to contact us via Epraise.
+Parents also receive a report through the post, as well as the opportunity to discuss their child’s progress with staff at our regular Year Group Subject Meetings.